fivetran/dbt_netsuite/README.md

 ```
 ### Step 3: Define Netsuite.com or Netsuite2 Source
-As of April 2022 Fivetran made available a new Netsuite connector which leverages the Netsuite2 endpoint opposed to the original Netsuite.com endpoint.
+As of April 2022 Fivetran released a new Netsuite connector version which leverages the Netsuite2 endpoint opposed to the original Netsuite.com endpoint.
 This package is designed to run for either or, not both.
 By default the `netsuite_data_model` variable for this package is set to the original `netsuite` value which runs the netsuite.com version of the package.
 If you would like to run the package on Netsuite2 data, you may adjust the `netsuite_data_model` variable to run the `netsuite2` version of the package.
 ```yml
 vars:
     netsuite_data_model: netsuite2 #netsuite by default